 11) Easy Accessibility (Very Important for NRIs)

-So, while choosing your financial planner, you should also enquire about the communication modes/ methods that the financial planner uses for communication with clients.
+So, as an NRI, when you look for a financial advisor, you should also enquire about the communication modes/ methods that the financial planner uses for communication with clients.

 12) Online Access